 About

-His recent solo exhibitions include BREATHE at the main building of ETH Zurich in Zurich, Switzerland (2024), at NOI in Bolzano, Italy (2024), at the Swiss Embassy in Washington, D.C., USA (2024), at the Modern Art Museum Shanghai in Shanghai, China (upcoming, 2025); The Fires We Started at Casa Bedretto in Bedretto, Switzerland (2024); Floral Assembly at Swiss Hanok in Seoul, South Korea (2023); as well as public installations such as Borderline Nature in St. Moritz, Switzerland (2024), and research projects in Sumatra, Indonesia (2024–2026), and in the Mangystau Region, Kazakhstan (2025).
+His recent solo exhibitions include BREATHE at the Modern Art Museum Shanghai in Shanghai, China (2025), at the main building of ETH Zurich in Zurich, Switzerland (2024), at NOI in Bolzano, Italy (2024), at the Swiss Embassy in Washington, D.C., USA (2024); The Fires We Started at Casa Bedretto in Bedretto, Switzerland (2024); Floral Assembly at Swiss Hanok in Seoul, South Korea (2023); as well as public installations such as Borderline Nature in St. Moritz, Switzerland (2024), and research projects in Sumatra, Indonesia (2024–2026), and in Western Kazakhstan (2025).